Mchy-DP/Mchy/docs/lang.md

 # Print a blank line to chat
 print()
 ```
-Most functions expect arguments, which can be set by passing values to them
+Most functions expect arguments, which can be set by passing values to them.
 ```py
 print("Well hello there!")
 ```